 The increase in the customer base has averaged 2% per year for the past ten years.
 This rate of growth is sustainable - not so fast as to necessitate massive, rapid infrastructure expansions and the associated debt, and quickly use up available capacity.
 It is also important to be in position to adapt to change, in the event growth becomes extremely rapid as it was in 2007 and prior, or if growth slows due to economically depressed conditions as we saw in the years following 2007.
-The Authority's cash flow position is positive, bad debt write-offs are negligible, staffing levels are adequate, the knowledge/skill level of employees is strong, and our facilities are generally in good to excellent condition.
 The Authority is in as good a position as possible to respond to any potential change in economic conditions.